Multi-Scale Exciton and Electron Transfer in Multi-Level Donor-Acceptor System: Abstract

 \section{Abstract}

-We analytically and numerically study noise-assisted quantum electron transfer (ET) in bio-complexes consisting of a single-level electron donor and an acceptor which is modeled by many electron energy levels.
-Interactions are included between the donor and the acceptor energy levels and with the protein environment, which is modeled by a diagonal classical noise acting on all donor and acceptor energy levels.
-Different regions of parameters characterizing (i) the number of the acceptor levels, (ii) the acceptor ``band-width", and (iii) the amplitude of noise and its correlation time are considered.
-Under some conditions, we derive analytical expressions for the ET rate and efficiency, which reveal the coarse-grain features.
-We obtain equal occupation of all levels at large times, independently of the structure of the acceptor band.
-We discuss the multi-scale regime of the acceptor population, and the accompanying effect of quantum coherent oscillations, which are analogous to those observed in experiments on exciton dynamics in photosynthetic complexes.
-We also demonstrate that, for a relatively wide acceptor band, the efficiency of ET from donor to acceptor can be close to 100\% for a broad range of noise amplitudes, for both sharp and flat redox potentials.
+We study theoretically the noise-assisted quantum exciton (electron) transfer (ET) in bio-complexes consisting of a single-level electron donor and an acceptor which has a complicated internal structure, and is modeled by many electron energy levels.
+Interactions are included between the donor and the acceptor energy levels and with the protein-solvent noisy environment.
+Different regions of parameters are considered, which characterize (i) the number of the acceptor levels, (ii) the acceptor ``band-width", and (iii) the amplitude of noise and its correlation time.
+Under some conditions, we derive analytical expressions for the ET rate and efficiency.
+We obtain equal occupation of all levels at large times, independently of the structure of the acceptor band and the noise parameters, but under the condition of non-degeneracy of the acceptor energy levels.
+We discuss the multi-scale dynamics of the acceptor population, and the accompanying effect of quantum coherent oscillations.
+We also demonstrate that for large number of levels in the acceptor band, the efficiency of ET can be close to 100\%, for both downhill and uphill transitions and for sharp and flat redox potentials.